A Mighty Girl's top picks of picture books starring math-loving girls!

 For a wide range of books for all ages starring science, math, and technology-loving girls, visit our Science & Tech Book Collection.

 Picture Books Starring Girls and Women Who Love Math

 Peg and Cat, stars of the animated TV series, are ready for a high-speed, math-themed adventure!
 They've built an awesome car out of stuff they found in the junkyard, and they hope to win the Tallapegga Twenty race... but first they have to get their car, which they named Hot Buttered Lightning, ready to roll!
 Fortunately, Peg can use her math skills to figure out the best shape for the wheels and count the laps (and Cat can help her calm down when she's getting stressed out!)
-Fans of the series can check out DVDs of some of their favorite episodes, including Pirates Ahoy, Peg Rocks, Chickens on the Loose, and Out On A Limb.
+Fans of Peg + Cat can find more math-themed books starring their favorite characters in the full line of Peg + Cat books.

 The ten flower friends in this book wish that they could fly — and a passing fairy, despite being puzzled by their request, agrees to transform them one at a time.
 As each flower becomes a butterfly and soars into the sky, though, there is always a total of ten!
 And when the flowers miss their old selves, and realize that they like themselves as they were, they count back down until all ten are flowers again.
 This clever picture book teaches the essential math skill of grouping numbers to ten, while also celebrating self-acceptance!
 Math whiz Danica McKellar is also the author of two more math-themed picture books, Goodnight, Numbers and Bathtime Mathtime, and math books aimed at elementary learners and middle school girls.